-Candy Wallace has devoted nearly 5 decades to the foodservice industry, during which she has served as a commercial chef, caterer, personal chef, private chef, teacher, mentor and, for the past 20 years, founder and executive director of the American Personal & Private Chef Association and its educational arm, the American Personal & Private Chef Institute.
+Candy Wallace has devoted more than 45 years to the foodservice industry, during which she has served as a commercial chef, caterer, personal chef, private chef, teacher, author, speaker, mentor and, for the past 23 years, founder and executive director of the American Personal & Private Chef Association and its educational arm, the American Personal & Private Chef Institute.

 Her contributions to both the personal- and private-chef sectors of the foodservice industry have elevated the awareness and stature of each segment.
-As a result, Wallace—more than any other icon in foodservice—has helped to establish the validity and esteem of each career path.
+Accordingly, Wallace—more than any other icon in foodservice—has helped to establish the validity and esteem of each career path.

-Since then, Wallace has received honors from prestigious professional culinary-training programs across the nation, such as from Sullivan University’s National Center for Hospitality Studies in Louisville, Ky., and The Secchia Institute for Culinary Education at Grand Rapids (Mich.)
-Community College, for her unequaled dedication to shaping and promoting the personal-chef career path and assisting postsecondary institutions with implementing certificate and degree-granting personal-chef training.
+Since then, Wallace has received honors from prestigious professional culinary-training programs across the nation, most recently from Sullivan University’s National Center for Hospitality Studies in Louisville, KY as Distinguished Visiting Chef, and The Secchia Institute for Culinary Education at Grand Rapids (Mich.)
+Community College, for her unequaled dedication to shaping and promoting the personal-chef career path and assisting postsecondary institutions with implementing certificate- and degree-granting personal-chef training.

 For her career-long support of and contributions to formal culinary training in the United States, in 2010 Wallace received a Medallion of Excellence from the Foodservice Educators Network International (FENI).
-The Cordon d’Or – Gold Ribbon International Culinary Academy Awards named Wallace Entrepreneur of the Year for 2009-10 for pioneering the personal-chef career path and helping more than 10,000 professional personal chefs achieve their dreams of establishing their own successful businesses cooking for others.
+The Cordon d’Or – Gold Ribbon International Culinary Academy Awards named Wallace Entrepreneur of the Year for 2009-10 for pioneering the personal-chef career path and helping more than 15,000 professional personal and private chefs achieve their dreams of establishing their own successful businesses.

 Wallace is co-author (with Greg Forte, CEC, CCE, AAC) of The Professional Personal Chef: The Business of Doing Business as a Personal Chef (Wiley, 2008).
 This ground-breaking textbook for the academic market is the first definitive, comprehensive manual on launching a personal-chef career and operating a successful personal-chef business.